BenAveling/nswcovid/README.txt

   confirmed_cases_table1_location.csv

-To download vaccination data, you need to convert from .xlsx to .csv, and update the hardcoded filenames in mk_html.pl
+To download vaccination data, you need to convert from .xlsx to .csv, and update the hardcoded filenames in plot.pl

 e.g.